JonCooperWorks/wiretap/README.md

 This package requires Rust `vmlinux.h` bindings.
 Use the `codegen` build task to do this.
 It will look in `/sys/kernel/btf/vmlinux` by default for the vmlinux file.
-The generated bindings will be written out to `bpfwall-ebpf/bindings.rs` by default.
+The generated bindings will be written out to `wiretap-ebpf/bindings.rs` by default.
-`bpfwall` needs the bindings for `iphdr`, `ethhdr`, `tcphdr` and `udphdr` to inspect Ethernet and IP packets before they go on the wire.
+`wiretap` needs the bindings for `iphdr`, `ethhdr`, `tcphdr` and `udphdr` to inspect Ethernet and IP packets before they go on the wire.

 ```bash
 cargo xtask codegen --names iphdr ethhdr tcphdr udphdr